-Using a thermal camera for outdoor sites has become the smart choice for protecting perimeters and facilities.
-Because thermal cameras see heat instead of reflected light, they are a great “human detector,” even in complete darkness.
-They ignore all the movement that triggers alerts with a visible detection camera, like headlights, reflections and direct sun.
-And they cover large areas more reliably than visible cameras.
+Using a thermal camera for outdoor sites is a great choice for protecting perimeters and facilities.
+Because thermal cameras see heat instead of reflected light, they are an excellent “human detector,” even in complete darkness.
+They ignore all the movement that triggers alerts with a visible camera, like headlights, reflections and direct sun.
+And they cover large areas more reliably than visible solutions.

 Powerful Thermal Camera Processing

-SightSensors include powerful video processors inside the camera, which have access to the raw thermal video as it leaves the imager.
-This distinguishes the SightSensor from most other smart cameras, which use compressed video without high-performance processing.
-When video is compressed, it loses most of the scene details – up to 99% of the original data – seriously weakening the camera’s ability to detect and recognize targets.
+Some smart thermal cameras include powerful video processors with access to the raw thermal video as it leaves the imager.
+This approach is not common – traditionally, smart cameras have used less-powerful video processors along with compressed video, which reduces most of the scene details – up to 99% of the original data – seriously weakening the camera’s ability to detect and recognize targets.

-With the SightSensor, 100% of the detail is available for video content analysis, improving detection accuracy and reducing unwanted alerts, even in bad conditions like heavy rain.
+With thermal cameras that employ sufficient processing on the raw video, 100% of the detail is available for content analysis, improving detection accuracy and reducing nuisance alerts, even in bad conditions like heavy rain.

 Longer-range Thermal Cameras Reduce Costs

-The same video processing used for accurate detection also gives SightLogix cameras extended range and coverage, automatically detecting human-sized targets at ranges that can exceed 600 meters.
+The same video processing used for accurate detection also gives such thermal cameras extended range and coverage, detecting human-sized targets at ranges that can exceed 600 meters.

-As a result, SightLogix systems reduce the number of cameras typically required for outdoor sites, often eliminating two out every three camera poles and their supporting infrastructure (trenching, networking, power, etc.), lowering overall project costs significantly.
+As a result, such systems reduce the number of cameras needed for outdoor sites.
+You can often cut two out every three camera poles and their supporting infrastructure (trenching, networking, power, etc.), lowering overall project costs.

 Detect People, Not Distractions

-When you install a SightSensor, a simple point-and-click-calibration calculates the true size of everything in the scene, creating a three-dimensional field of view.
-Which this information, the camera will ignore small animals, blowing debris, or moving foliage, while detecting human-sized intruders over very large areas with impressive accuracy.
+When you install a geo-registered camera, a simple GUI-based calibration is able to determine the true size of everything in the scene, creating a three-dimensional field of view.
+Using this information, the camera can ignore small animals, blowing debris, or moving foliage, while detecting human-sized intruders over very large areas with impressive accuracy.

 For example, a small animal near the camera will look much larger than a man at 300 meters away, as you can see below.

-Using SightSensor calibration, the video analytics knows to ignore the animal at right while alarming on the distant person on the left, even though the animal covers more of the camera’s field of view.
-The same approach applies to trash, clouds, and other movement which is always present outdoors.
+Using geo-registered calibration, the video analytics can ignore the animal at right while alarming on the distant person on the left.
+This happens very reliably, even though the animal covers more of the camera’s field of view.
+The same approach applies to blowing trash and other movement which is always present outdoors.

 Hands-Free PTZ Control